nathanusask/technical-writing/blogs/adapter_pattern/adapter.md

 }
 ```

-As we can see, `enemyRobot` has a set of different methods that causes error upon calling
+As we can see, `enemyRobot` has a set of different methods that makes it incompatible with `enemyAttacker`.
+Also, in `go`, it throws an error upon calling
 `run(robot, "A poor dirver")`, where `robot` is an instance of `enemyRobot`.
 In this case,
-want to write a class (in `go` it's rather a struct) to adapt the `enemyAttacker` to use `enemyRobot`.
+we want to write a class (in `go` it's rather a struct) to adapt the `enemyAttacker` to use `enemyRobot`.
 We then write an `robotAdapter`:

 ```go